 Contingency fees are based on taking a percentage of funds for a particular outcome.
 For example, this could include R&D tax credits, access to capital or debt finance.

-This can make related engagements feel risk-fee for clients, and in some instances can result in higher fee collection than by charging for time or a set cost.
-If you are pricing in this way, it might be worthwhile to scope out the engagement in more detail so that you have a high degree of confidence in the fee potential.
+This can make related engagements feel risk-free for clients and sometimes result in higher fee collection than by charging for time or a set cost.
+If you are pricing this way, it might be worthwhile to scope the engagement in more detail to have high confidence in the fee potential.

 Top tips for winning a pricing strategy

 To upsell to clients and generate additional revenues, let clients add additional or premium services should the circumstances of their business change.
 Depending on their development, this may attract early-stage or high-growth businesses with different requirements.
 Propel by Deloitte, a division of the Big Four firm specialising in servicing ambitious startups and small businesses, offers a monthly compliance retainer as their primary package.
 It is also possible for clients to add advisory-related bolt-on services such as investor readiness.

 Billing a proportion, or all fees upfront, as opposed to collecting in arrears, will give you more certainty about fee collection and will also ease your firm's cash flow.
 You might want to use this approach with clients with a history of late payments.
 Pricing expert Mark Wickersham FCA says:

 Creating a professional brochure (online or offline) detailing your full-service offering will likely enhance the perception of your firm’s quality to potential clients.
 This will make them less price sensitive and can result in more effective conversations around value pricing.
 The brochure can also act as a great crib sheet during sales conversations to make sure you articulate the full benefits of whichever services you are trying to sell.
 If you offer a tiered service offering, clearly articulate how each package delineates from the others.